rrnyquist/ebenezer/_Scripture/ESV/66_Revelation.md

 And the one who spoke with me had a measuring rod of gold to measure the city and its gates and walls. ^2115

-The city lies foursquare, its length the same as its width.
+The city lies foursquare; its length the same as its width.
 And he measured the city with his rod, 12,000 stadia.
 Its length and width and height are equal. ^2116

-He also measured its wall, 144 cubits by human measurement, which is also an angel’s measurement. ^2117
+He also measured its wall, 144 cubits by human measurement, which is also an angel's measurement. ^2117

-The wall was built of jasper, while the city was pure gold, like clear glass. ^2118
+The wall was built of jasper, while the city was pure gold, clear as glass. ^2118

 The foundations of the wall of the city were adorned with every kind of jewel.
 The first was jasper, the second sapphire, the third agate, the fourth emerald, ^2119

 the fifth onyx, the sixth carnelian, the seventh chrysolite, the eighth beryl, the ninth topaz, the tenth chrysoprase, the eleventh jacinth, the twelfth amethyst. ^2120

-And the twelve gates were twelve pearls, each of the gates made of a single pearl, and the street of the city was pure gold, like transparent glass. ^2121
+And the twelve gates were twelve pearls, each of the gates made of a single pearl, and the street of the city was pure gold, transparent as glass. ^2121

 And I saw no temple in the city, for its temple is the Lord God the Almighty and the Lamb. ^2122